What are house mice?

 We begin by conducting a thorough inspection to identify the rodents on your property accurately.
 We then will locate entry points and determine what conditions in or around your structure are attracting house mice.
 Upon completing our inspection, we’ll discuss our findings with you and recommend a treatment plan to get rid of the mice.

-If you’re interested in learning more about our rodent control services, please contact Prosite today.
+If you’re interested in learning more about our rodent control services in Ellensburg and Central Washington, please contact Prosite today.

 How do I prevent problems with house mice?